JonathanWoollett-Light/cogent/README.md

 ## A note

 I am currently working on some GPU compute stuff that I will eventually use in Cogent.
-This is why for now development of Cogent is paused (or atleast development of user facing stuff).
+This is why for now development of Cogent is paused (or atleast overt development).

 ## Introduction